In Executive Actions, Trump Extends Unemployment Benefits, Defers Payroll Taxes

 The text of the memorandum calls for up to $44 billion of federal funds for the benefits to come from the Department of Homeland Security's Disaster Relief Fund.
 The White House said states could use funding from the March coronavirus relief package, the CARES Act, to fund their portion of the benefits.

-In an executive order extending a moratorium on evictions, Trump directed various federal agencies to make funds available for temporary financial assistance to renters and homeowners facing financial hardship caused by COVID-19.
+In an executive order calling to minimize evictions, Trump directed various federal agencies to make funds available for temporary financial assistance to renters and homeowners facing financial hardship caused by COVID-19.

 "It's not their fault that this virus came into our country," he said of renters and homeowners.
 "It's China's fault."